Who We Are

 All participants need to sign a general liability waiver.
 Our instructors are trained and are required to be registered with the BCRPA and have a certificate for teaching Older Adults.
 Our exercise programs are designed to be safe for our participants, however we expect participants to consult with their doctors before starting a new fitness program and a liability waiver ensures that participants take the responsibility for doing so.

-There is no need to register in advance.
-We just ask that you come to the sessions 15 minutes beforehand, and be ready to get started.
+There is no need to register in advance for in-person classes.
+However, Zoom sessions require registration so you may receive the link to the Zoom class.
+We ask that you come to the sessions 15 minutes beforehand, to be ready when the session starts.

 Casual, comfortable clothing and appropriate shoes (not sandals).